jasklabs/confluent-kafka-python/tests/README.md

     ./tests/cluster_down.sh

 ### Configuration
-Tests are configured with a JSON encoded file referred to as a `testconf` to be provided as the last argument upon test execution.
+Tests are configured with a JSON encoded file referred to as `testconf.json` to be provided as the last argument upon test execution.

-Advanced users can reference the provided configuration file, [testconf.json](testconf.json), if modification is required.
+Advanced users can reference the provided configuration file, [testconf.json](integration/testconf.json), if modification is required.
-Most developers however should just use the defaults.
+Most developers however should use the defaults.

 ### Running tests
 To run all test `modes` uncomment the following line from `tox.ini`